 - Provide students with tools and strategies to safeguard their mental health and overall wellbeing effectively.

 Who is the course for?

-This course is designed for primary school leaders, SENDCos, teachers, and support staff.
+This course is designed for secondary school leaders, SENDCos, teachers, and support staff.

 Who will you learn with?

 Jane Whitaker-Douglas MSc BPC BPF, Psychoanalytic Psychotherapist.

 More courses you might like